strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 - [Git version control](https://docs.github.com/en/get-started/quickstart/set-up-git),
 - an existing Strapi application.

-Git version control is necessary to efficiently add a Strapi application to a remote repository such as GitHub.
-The DigitalOcean App Platform uses version control repositories such as GitHub to deploy applications.
-In addition to GitHub, GitLab and Docker are also supported.

 ## Setup a Strapi project for deployment

 Strapi uses [environment configurations](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md) to maintain multiple environments inside a single application.
 This section describes how to setup a production environment in a Strapi application.